 Due to the island‚Äôs position in the English Channel it has always been an important strategic position.
 The many fortifications on the island have¬†been built by various occupying forces over the centuries.
 During the reign of Henry VIII war broke out between England and France and work¬†commenced on a strong defensive fortification – Fort Essex – which can still be seen today.
 In 1793 with the outbreak of the French Revolutionary¬†Wars, and a general feeling of instability, the British government sent 300 men to Alderney and they built Fort Doyle.
 A little later, in 1811,¬†the Telegraph Tower was built to establish communication with Guernsey and Jersey.
 Locals have always been at the mercy of those who want to¬†use their island to defend their own territories.

 Fortification started in earnest in the 1850s when the British Admirality felt threatened by the strong French naval base at Cherbourg.
 At this¬†point the Braye breakwater was constructed to create ‚Äėa harbour of refuge and observation‚Äô.
-Ten large forts were also built by an imported labour¬†force, and these impressive structures can still be seen today, placed in strategic positions on the coastal edge.
+Ten large forts were also built by an imported labour¬†force, and these impressive structures can still be seen today, placed in strategic positions on the coast.

 The other evidence of military defence visible all over the island are the many bunkers.
 The Germans built these in the¬†1940s, using Russian and French Jewish slave labour.
 The aim was to turn the island into one large fortress, with gun emplacements, defensive¬†works, underground shelters and a network of tunnels.
 Alderney residents were evacuated at this occupied time but returned at the end of the war¬†to find houses damaged, possessions gone, the breakwater in disrepair and the island itself looking a very different place.